fugo-app/fugo/README.md

 # Fugo

-A flexible and lightweight logs parsing and processing agent.
+A lightweight log collection and querying agent.
+Tail your logs, store in SQLite, and query via HTTP.

 ## Configuration